OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

                     //SshPublicKey = NewClusterSshPublicKey
                 };

-                // Is hello cluster type RServer?
-If so, add hello RStudio configuration option.
+                // Is the cluster type RServer?
+If so, add the RStudio configuration option.
                 /*
                 parameters.Configurations.Add(
                     "rserver",